lizbradley/cscibox/README.md

 ```
 - if  you're on Windows:

 Windows is a bit more difficult.
-Please follow the steps in this link,
+Please follow the steps found at this link,
 replacing the repository shown in the website example with this one:
 https://manomarks.github.io/2015/12/03/docker-gui-windows.html